 What is an Enterprises Search

 Enterprise search systems typically have advanced features such as faceted search, synonym expansion, and language support.
 These searches allow users to refine their search results and find the most relevant information.
-Enterprise search systems can also be integrated with other enterprise systems, such as customer relationship management (CRM) or enterprise resource planning (ERP).
+Enterprise search systems can also integrate with other enterprise systems, such as customer relationship management (CRM) or enterprise resource planning (ERP).
 These search systems can provide a unified search experience across the organization.

 There are several types of enterprise search systems, including: